modernui-io/radiant-ai-crm-oss/README.md

 Radiant is an open-source AI CRM that works autonomously in the background — analysing your pipeline, drafting your next move, and keeping every deal moving forward.
 Wake up in the morning, approve actions, get back to prospecting.

+*note:* This was a closed project that I've opensourced, so it's a little rough around the edges in terms of opensource documentation.
+I'm working on improving that.
+Please DM me on X with questions.

 ---